noobskies/socialflow/memory-bank/projectbrief.md

 ## 🚨 CRITICAL CONTEXT: Frontend Refactoring Project

-**Current Phase**: Phase 6g Complete - All 9 Features Refactored! 🎉
+**Current Phase**: Phase 6h Complete - ENTIRE FRONTEND REFACTORING PROJECT COMPLETE! 🎉🎉🎉

 **What This Is**: A functional MVP exported from Google AI Studio that needs professional refactoring